-Residence Requirements 23.2
+23.2 Residence Requirements

-A student proceeding towards a first (bachelor's) degree is expected to complete at least half of the credits required through courses offered by the University of Alberta (either "on" or "off" campus in Fall/Winter or Spring/ Summer).
+A student proceeding towards a first (bachelor's) degree is expected to complete at least half of the credits required through courses offered by the University of Alberta (either "on" or "off" campus in Fall/Winter or Spring/Summer).
 Normally, at least half of these "University of Alberta" courses will be taken as the final courses in the program.
 Credits obtained by special assessment at the University of Alberta may be included in the count of courses used to satisfy the residency requirements.
 (See §14.2.4 Credit by Special Assessment.)

-Transfer of Credit 23.2.1
+23.2.1 Transfer of Credit